This post was last updated on August 9, 2022 by Preethi Sukumaran

 To repeat: Eat a moderate breakfast, a good lunch, and a sparing dinner.

 During breakfast and dinner, avoid kapha rich foods like sweets, cakes, sweet fruits, meats, and curd.
 Also, avoid cold/ refrigerated food and cold drinks.
 If you’re using leftover rice from the morning, we advise that you re-wash and re-steam the rice to remove some of its gurutva (heaviness).
+This can help your body digest the food better.
+Ensure you add a small amount of high-quality, healthy fats into every meal for enhancing digestion.

 Avoid difficult-to-digest food like raw food, highly complex cereals, and heavy lentils like rajma and channa for dinner.
 You can eat them in very small quantities occasionally at breakfast, only if the digestive fire is good and the activity level is high.